LoadPipe/hamza-proving-ground/README.md

 - We agreed that the first efforts in web3 should be to support the whitepaper
   - The whitepaper will be a jumping off point for more concrete web3 development
-  - The whitepaper has value in itself for the purpose of communicating to investors
+  - The whitepaper has value in itself for the purpose of communicating to investors and collaborators